 A perfectly-rolled joint is splendid, but cannabis edibles can be truly divine.
 Making your own cannabis butter (“cannabutter”) is a perfect way to always be able to whip up a quick batch of edibles, or just dip a spoonful in your tea when it’s time to hit the couch and coast away.
 Many patients also prefer edibles over smoking.

 All it takes is just adding cannabutter or oil to the brownie recipe of your choosing, but you can also make marijuana cupcakes, a birthday cake to remember (or forget, at least in the short term), a magical pan of perfectly seasoned cannabis spaghetti sauce, or even lobster bisque.
+Let’s dive in to the best ways to make cannabutter.

 Recipe: How to make cannabis butter